AutoBE

 Interface AutoBeDatabaseSchemaReviewEvent

-Event fired when the Database agent reviews and validates a single table model during the database schema design process.
+Event fired when the Database agent reviews and validates a single target table model during the database schema design process.

 Samchon